min2ha/ukwa-site/content/target/57822/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: UK to wait until 'last moment' to spend on 'no deal' plan

 Taxpayers' money will not be spent on preparing for a "no-deal" Brexit until the "very last moment", Chancellor Philip Hammond suggested.
 He said he was preparing for "no deal" and all other outcomes and would make money available when needed.